-Highly engaging Thinkers50 recognised thought leader and speaker who focuses on innovation and new wave creative business management.
-Professor of Innovation, Design and Management at the University of Southern Denmark.
+Highly engaging Thinkers50 recognised thought leader and speaker focusing on innovation and new wave creative business management

 Alf Rehn is a recognised global thought leader on innovation and creativity, Thinkers50 speaker and bestselling author.
 Alf has also been included in international media publications including Italian fashion magazines and Brazilian arts journals.

 He is also a highly influential professor at the University of Southern Denmark and is passionate about innovation, creativity, design and management.
 Having worked with a variety of Fortune 500 corporations as well as founding his own highly successful international advertising agency, he understands and has experience of management and business innovation.

 At the exceptionally young age of 31, Alf was made tenured Chair of Management and Organization at Åbo Akademi University in Finland, and ever since has focused on exploring and overcoming the challenges that global corporations face when it comes to innovation.
 More than just an academic, Alf has been involved in a wide variety of projects over the years, including heading up his own international advertising agency and sitting on the board of billion-dollar companies.
 He has also written bestselling books which explore the issues of creativity and trends and are loved by business-people and academics alike.

 Having worked with a wide variety of business, from fresh-faced startups to well-established Fortune 500 corporations, his innovative thinking has been recognised in a number of circles all over the world and even earned him several awards.
 In 2013 he was rated number three among the top 20 Nordic business thinkers and number one among Nordic academics.
 He was also named as ‘Top Professor on Twitter’ in the Innovation category by LDRLB.
 2015 also saw him shortlisted for the Thinkers50 Distinguished Award in Innovation.